 4. Well inform your family and friends

-On most of the routes to sightseeing places in Leh – Ladakh you will not get any mobile connectivity, so do call at home or inform your loved ones whenever there is connection at hand before venturing out for the day for sightseeing or reaching another place.
+On most of the routes to sightseeing places in Leh – Ladakh, you will not get any mobile connectivity in Leh Ladakh.
+Hence, you should call at home or inform your loved ones whenever there is a connection available or before venturing out for sightseeing or reaching another place on that day.

-6. BSNL has widest coverage followed by Airtel
+6. BSNL mobile phone services have the widest coverage followed by Reliance Jio, Airtel

-BSNL has the widest coverage of connectivity but not quality wise, so carry a post paid BSNL or MTNL connection if possible with you.
-Other networks just remain alive around Leh city only but Airtel may have better call quality than BSNL at any given day.
-I personally over-weight wide coverage over better quality any day because at least you can convey your message by SMS if you have connectivity with you.
-However, sometimes SMS also does not work.
-Having said all that, the connectivity and reach has greatly improved in last few years and improving every year.
+Again, I prefer wide coverage over better quality any day because at least you can convey your message by SMS if you have connectivity with you.
+However, sometimes, SMS also does not work.
+The connectivity and reach have greatly improved in the last few years and improving every year.

-7. Data connectivity in Leh – Ladakh is mostly limited to 2G/GPRS that too around Leh or Kargil.
-The 3G connectivity is rarely experienced and of course, do not match up speeds you are used to in cities :)… Otherwise you can use WIFI connections which available in hotels,restaurants or cyber cafes.
-What I remember most from my remotest and disconnected experience is that, whatsapp always work to communicate somehow.
-You might not be able to transfer pictures BUT for sure you will be able to pass the messages or communicate most of the time even when in rarest of rarest of cases when connection is too slow to even load google properly 😉 ;)…
+What I remember most from my remotest and disconnected experience is that WhatsApp always works to communicate somehow.
+You might not be able to transfer pictures, but for sure, you will be able to pass the messages or communicate most of the time.
+Yes, even when in the rarest of cases if the connection is too slow even to load Google properly 😉 ;)…

 8. Plan for no connectivity in Ladakh